 Along with most of the country, rural people take out loans and pay the bills and stretch to make ends meet, trying to plan for the coming year in spite of dreading when the next deluge might arrive, if a cow’s about to breech her calf, even if the vet bill’s enorous you may still lose them both, whether you’ll be able to hire enough help to get the harvest in.

 Farmers raise the animals that get slaughtered and carved into loins, chops, roasts, and more, for all of us to eat.
 Farmers and their families suffer the financial losses when a twister or out-of-control wildfire or hundred-year flood lays waste the goats and their kids, or the established fruit trees ready to bear, or what was to have been next week’s harvest.
 Farmers and their neighbors are predominantly kind souls with big hearts, employing who they can, assisting others in need, feeding many, many more.

 In quarantine my neighbors have been wondering why there are so many butterflies, or why they never heard that particular bird (how rare!
 It isn’t?
 What can it be?) singing before, or what pokeweed is and why you can’t let the chore of pulling it when you spot it get away from you, not even in the dirty city.
 Your mouth may allow a small smile, as did mine, at one man, excited that he just saw “baby bees.”
 How fortunate are all those who know there are entire biology lessons to be had right outside the kitchen door, beginning chemistry in any cookbook and kitchen.
-Wise and fortunate are all those who are able to keep seeking information, and finding solutions.
+Fortunate are all who are able to keep seeking information and finding solutions.

 This we know: the land sustains you, and us, and everyone.
 May the sun shine warm upon your backs, and the rains fall soft upon your fields.
 We thank you, our brothers and sisters upon this great blue-green marble.